viviget/TinDog.github.io/README.md

 # TinDog.github.io
-A date app for dogs!
+A dating app for dogs!